 EllaOne is taken as a single tablet.
 Whereas the effectiveness of Levonorgestrel starts to decrease after 12 hours, ellaOne is thought to remain up to 95% effective throughout the five day window.
 Unlike Levonorgestrel, ellaOne can only be taken once during the same menstrual cycle, and it can disrupt long-term contraception such as the combined pill.

 Potential side effects are very rare.
 The most likely are irregular bleeding, headache, nausea and stomach pain, but these side-effects are rarely severe.
 Don’t take ellaOne if you believe you are already pregnant and bear in mind that ellaOne may interact with certain medicines.
 Consult the medical instructions within the packet or speak with your GP if you have major concerns.

 If you vomit within three hours of taking ellaOne you must take another tablet as soon as possible.
 Recurrent vomiting probably means your body is rejecting the treatment.
 You could try Levonorgestrel provided you are within 72 hours of sexual intercourse, although Levonorgestrel’s decreasing effectiveness means the IUD is probably the better option.
 For further information on ellaOne click here.

-Levonorgestrel is the most commonly used morning after pill.
+Levonorgestrel is the most commonly used morning after pill, although it is sometimes called its branded name Levonelle.
 Although less effective than ellaOne, it has been around longer and costs less.
 Levonorgestrel is a synthetic hormone that prevents pregnancy.

 Levonorgestrel is most effective when taken within 12 hours of unprotected sex, although it can be effective for up to 72 hours after sex.
 You should bear in mind, however, that this effectiveness decreases over time.